-Deliverable Due Date Method of Payment Deliverables Performance Metric Documentation to Evidence the Completion of Tasks Aug.15, 2019 July 1 - 31, 2019 Implement the Title IV, I Learning Centers (21st Cenvironment for students number of students number of service (hours for the period Worksheet(s).
-Component Before School After School Weekend/Holidays Summer Family Activities CCLC) programs and adult fars, adult family redays and number n in a safe nily members. members, per of service All applicants must submit the following source documentation on a monthly basis: Evidence of implementation of academic and personal enrichment activities.
-Web-based Monthly Attendance Submission (each site) In addition to the items above, all applicants must submit the following: Summative Evaluation Report
+Deliverable Due Date Method of Payment C Deliverables Performance Metric Documentation to Evidence the Completion of Tasks June 15, 2020 Implement the Title Learning Centers (2 environment for stud - Number of stud service days ar CCLC) progran is and adult fan s, adult family r umber of servio n in a safe All subrecipients must submit the following source documentation on a monthly basis: Monthly Attendance Submission (each site) In addition to the items above, all subrecipients must submit the following: Website and documentation supporting the Dissemination of Information about 21st CCLC Summer Programming, (if applicable July 15, 2020 June 1 - 30, 2020 Implement the Title IV, F Learning Centers (21 st C environment for student - Number of students service days and n period as defined in Component Before School After school Weekend/Holidays Summer Family Activities CCLC) progran is and adult fan s, adult family r umber of servio n in a safe nily members. members, number of ce hours for the All subrecipients must submit the following source documentation on a monthly basis: Monthly Attendance Submission (each site) In addition to the items above, all subrecipients must submit the following: End-of-Year Data Report Adult Family Member Activities to Date

-Deliverable Due Date Method of Payment Deliverables Performance Metric Documentation to Evidence the Completion of Tasks Sep.15, 2019 August 1 - 31, 2019 Implement the Title IV, I Learning Centers (21st Cenvironment for students number of students number of service chours for the period Worksheet(s).
-Component Before School After School Weekend/Holidays Summer Family Activities CCLC) programs and adult fars, adult family redays and number and n in a safe mily members. members, per of service All applicants must submit the following source documentation on a monthly basis: Evidence of implementation of academic and personal enrichment activities.
-Web-based Monthly Attendance Submission (each site)
+Deliverable Due Date Method of Payment Deliverables Performance Metric Documentation to Evidence the Completion of Tasks Aug.15, 2020 July 1 - 31, 2020 Implement the Title IV, I Learning Centers (21 st (environment for student - Number of students service days and n period as defined in Component Before School After school Weekend/Holidays Summer Family Activities CCLC) program is and adult far s, adult family i umber of servio n in a safe nily members. members, number of ce hours for the All subrecipients must submit the following source documentation on a monthly basis: Monthly Attendance Submission (each site) In addition to the items above, all subrecipients must submit the following: Summative Evaluation Report Academic and Personal Enrichment Activities to date